Cesar Melhem: Background

 During his time as State Secretary, Cesar led a campaign to secure the entitlements of AJAX members when the car component company was placed in the hands of administrators.
 More than $8 million worth of entitlements was secured for the workers.
 Cesar further fronted negotiations with Alcoa executives in Pittsburgh USA, successfully making the case for the Point Henry Smelter to stay open, to re-organise and provide an ongoing source of employment for the Geelong region in the face of an international review by the company that threatened to close it down.

-Melhem was also director of superannuation provider to building and construction workers CBUS from 2007–2013, and of Chifley Financial Services from 2012–13, an organisation that provides advice, investments, superannuation, insurance and mortgage lending services.
+Melhem was also director of superannuation provider to building and construction workers CBUS from 2007 to 2013, and of Chifley Financial Services from 2012 to 2013, an organisation that provides advice, investments, superannuation, insurance and mortgage lending services.

 On 6 May 2013 Melhem announced he was resigning as AWU state secretary after 7 years, to enter the Victorian Legislative Council as the member for Western Metropolitan Region, succeeding Shadow Attorney General Martin Pakula, who resigned to contest the Legislative Assembly seat of Lyndhurst.
 Melhem was appointed to the vacancy on 9 May 2013.
 He was elected as a member in November 2014.

 Melhem served as Government Whip of the Victorian Legislative Council in 2014–2015.
 He has served on the Economy and Infrastructure Legislation Committee and Economy and Infrastructure References Committee May 2013-November 2014, the Legal and Social Issues Legislation Committee and Legal and Social Issues References Committee April–May 2015, the Economic, Education, Jobs and Skills Committee since April 2015, the Legal and Social Issues Committee May 2015-August 2016, the Environment and Planning Committee since August 2016,the Fire Services Bill Select Committee June–July 2017 and the Electoral Matters Committee appointed in April 2019.

 Melhem is the former chair of the Victorian Government's Western Melbourne Local Automotive Transition Taskforce.
 He now currently Chairs the Legislative Council Environment and Planning Committee.

 On 1 June 2015 Melhem was accused of negotiating an addition to an enterprise bargaining agreement that would increase the unions ability to further the unions ability to negotiate better agreements in the future.
 In December 2015, Melhem was one of over 40 current and former trade union officials referred by the Royal Commission into trade union governance and corruption for possible prosecution.
 No charges were made and Melhem was found of committing no wrongdoing.

 Melham was not successful in his re-election to the Legislative Council at the 2022 state election.